kpacifici/data-fusion-cos/README.md

 ## Folder structure and file contents

 1. **Data** - contains primary data files
    * BBA.csv = Breeding bird atlas data from Pennsylvania, USA for black-and-white warblers (Mniotilta varia).
 This serves as the primary data source.
+This is the original, unedited data file.
    * BlockCovariates.csv = Grid information containing coordinates for each grid size as well as average forest cover for each grid cell (covariate information)
    * eBird.csv = eBird data for black-and-white warblers across Pennsylvania.
 This serves as the secondary data source that we integrate with our primary data.
    * grid1.wbnb.Rdata = Spatial neighborhood information for the finest grid.